davidcrumpton/buffy/CONTRIBUTING.md

 3. **Test your changes** thoroughly.
 Buffy hates regressions.
 4. **Submit a merge request** with a clear description of what you changed and why.

+## Patients are not to be harmed

+- Buffy helps her patients and does not hurt them.
+- an action mode is okay to help calm or even restrain patients

 ## 🧪 What You Can Work On

 - Add new cleaning tools (e.g., garlic floss, holy water rinse).